tparsons9/Econometrics/README.md

 Finally, I will include my interpretations of the assignments with the provided data from Angrist/Chernozhukov.
 Since assignment answers are not provided, I make no claim to the veracity of the results.

 As I iterate through this "course," I will find things that may not fit, or doesn't match the flow of learning that I am trying to achieve.
 This is afterall a mixture of individual ideas on the best approach to learning econometric methods, and I'm sure I'll find ways along the way to make the course more cohesive and complete.
 I ask that you bear with me (is there anybody there?) as I work through this process.
+As for where I'm turning my attention after completion, I'll be auditing Grant McDermott's fantastic course [Environmental Economics and Data Science (EC607)](https://github.com/uo-ec607), hosted on GitHub.
 Thanks, and happy learning!

 All references are included at the end of this ReadMe file.
 (Papers are not properly cited in Outline-- they were copied from various sources).
 PDF's will be in their respective topic folders, along with problem sets and data.
 My attempt at the problem sets will be in a separate branch.